 Filling The Jars

-Grab a quart (32-ounce) mason jar and layer the dried vegetables in order.
+Grab a wide-mouth quart (32-ounce) mason jar and layer the dried vegetables in order.
 Start with the onions, carrots, celery, and then the noodles.
 Place the sweet basil, garlic powder, one bay leaf, and the bouillon in a small bag.
 Seal the bag, it will go on top of the dry soup mix ingredients.
-Place a lid on and seal the jar with a FoodSaver.
+Place a lid on the jar and seal the airtight jar with a FoodSaver.

-You will need a Funnel to fill the jars with the dry ingredients, trust me.
-The seasoning bag will go on top of the pasta bag.
+You’ll need a Funnel to fill the jars with the dry ingredients, trust me.
+As mentioned, the seasoning bag will go on top of the pasta.
 These are so fun to make, my friends!
 These would make great gifts to take to someone who is sick or having surgery, the list is endless.
+The recipient will be so excited to make this delicious soup!
 Seasoning Bags I used.
 I bought the 3.5” x 5.5” size bags.
-You may want some Twine for the tags.
+You may want some Twine or ribbon for the gift tags.

 Chicken Noodle Soup Mix in a Jar

-I think my favorite part about this whole soup in a jar mix is that it’s ready to go.
-When you are hungry, you can simply get one of these out.
-You can spend a day prepping enough for future use and then get one out when you need to.
+I think my favorite part about this whole soup-in-a-jar mix is that it’s ready to go.
+When you’re hungry, you can simply get one of these out.
+You can spend a day prepping a bunch of jars for future use and then get one out when you need to.
 Also, it’s a blessing to someone else when you give this Chicken Noodle Soup Mix in a Jar to them.

 What the Soup Looks Like

 When it comes to chicken soup, I think it’s one of the yummiest recipes you can make.
 The recipe itself can be so different, but this is my favorite.
-A family member asks you to make them Chicken Soup, you get out this recipe and make it for them.
-They will be so thankful they know someone who can make such delicious soup.
+If a family member asks you to make them Chicken Soup, you get out this recipe and make it for them.
+They will be so thankful they know someone who can make a delicious soup.

-When ready to cook, place the dry ingredients in a soup pot.
+When ready to cook, place the dry ingredients in a large stockpot.

-Add the water and the seasonings on top of the dry ingredients.
+Add the 7 cups of water and the entire contents of soup mix seasonings on top of the dry ingredients.

 I threw the bouillon cubes in, but they quickly floated to the bottom.
-After the soup comes to a boil, simmer for 20-30 minutes or until the vegetables and pasta are cooked to perfection.
+After the soup comes to a boil, simmer for 20-30 minutes, or until the vegetables and pasta are cooked to perfection.
+Stir to make sure the soup is well mixed, particularly the bouillon cubes.

 Remove bay leaves.
-Add the 2 cups of cooked chicken, stir until heated through.
+Add the 2 cups of cooked chicken to the heated soup mixture, and stir until heated through.
 Salt and pepper to taste.
 Enjoy.

 - 1 teaspoon Dried Parsley